OUN Uprising of 1939: Ukrainian Military Organization

 In the first half of the 1920s, the Ukrainian Military Organisation (UWO) succeeded in forming several guerrilla units, but they were broken up by Polish security forces.
 The concept of forming partisan units was revisited in 1934, after the final merger of the UWO with the structures of the Organisation of Ukrainian Nationalists.
 This was a green cadre project, providing for OUN activists to take shelter in the forests and form partisan units in the event of arrest.
 At a meeting in February 1934 of the OUN National Executive (attended by Stepan Bandera, Ivan Maluca, Yaroslav Stećko, Yaroslav Spolśkyj, Oleksandr Paszkewycz and Yaroslav Makarushka), it was decided that such units would operate in Volhynia, and one of their tasks would be to recapture OUN members from prison.
 However, the announcement of the decision to create detachments was withheld until the commanders of these groups had been appointed.

 The UWO was financed, supported and controlled by German intelligence throughout its existence, and the UWO leadership maintained constant contacts with German officers.
 The organisation's intelligence was headed by Roman Suszko.
 In order to control the UWO, the Germans delegated to it, as its political director, Riko Jary (an Austrian and later German intelligence officer), who, under the pretext of conducting scientific research, spied for the Abwehr and collected data on the situation in Poland and its military potential.

 The UWO had been handing over intelligence material to the Germans since 1922 in exchange for material support and naive political promises.

-In 1922, members of the UWO, in accordance with the Ukrainian-German agreement, received training in the Reischwehr.
+In 1922, members of the UWO, in accordance with the Ukrainian-German agreement, received training in the Reichswehr.
 A year later, a special training centre for Ukrainians was established in Munich, and in 1924 another one was organised to train saboteurs, terrorists and spies.
 Candidates for such training were selected by the Union of Ukrainian Officers in Germany (founded in 1921).
 In addition, training for Ukrainian commanders began in the Free City of Danzig from 1928, and the Abwehr also organised training courses in Czechoslovakia.
 Additional courses (for those who were to conduct intelligence and diversion in the USSR) were arranged in Königsberg, and were organised by the German Abwehrgruppe at the headquarters of the 1st Division in that city.

 On 6 July 1926, during one of the UWO's meetings in Berlin (from that year on, the UWO's headquarters were located in that city), the attendees were informed that the Germans were expecting spy data from Ukrainian 'allies' concerning the Polish Army and the political and economic situation of the Second Republic.
 The informers were Ukrainians such as those serving in the Polish army, railwaymen, postal workers, clerks or forestry workers.
 The scale of Ukrainian espionage activity is evidenced by the fact that in 1928 alone, a hundred agents affiliated with the UWO were serving sentences in Polish prisons.